ISS-Security/class-SEC-HW/credit_card_api.md

 ### 5. Submission

 Submit your Github repo.
 But put a link in your `README.md` to your Heroku application so we can find it and try it out!

+## B. Creating a Database

+Important: We will not be deploying this part of your project.
+So please work in a git branch called `sqlite` and push that to github.
+Individual members should pull that branch down and branch off from there for their individual parts.
+We will **not** merge this with master for this part of the project.
+Instead, issue pull requests to `sqlite`.

+### 1. Sqlite
+Follow the instructions in class to create a local sqlite database called `db/dev.db`.
+Your table should should be called `Card` and should have all the items found in your CreditCard class.

+### 2. POST a new credit card
+Create a POST route that creates a new credit card on your database:

+- The route should be: `POST /api/v1/credit_card/new`
+- It should take HTTP body parameters:
+  - `number`: card number
+  - `owner`: name of the card owner
+  - `mediator`: credit card company (`VISA`, `Mastercard`, `American Express`, `Discover`)
+  - `expiration_date`: date the card expires in format: YYYY-MM-DD
+- If succesful, it should return status `201` for [resource created](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success)

+### 4. Don't Ship!

+We are not proud of code that saves sensitive data in an unsecured database!
+Let's just make sure it works locally on your own machine.
+We will create a safer solution next week.
+Remember, keep your work in a feature branch called `sqlite` but not in master.

+### 5. Submission

+Submit a link to the `sqlite` branch of your Github repo.